ShirlyFE/Notes/Javascript/Maintainable.JavaScript/Style-Guidelines.md

 * get: Function returns a nonboolean
 * set: Function is used to save a value

-####8.Constants
+#####6.2 Constants

 The convention comes from C and uses all uppercase letters with underscores sepa- rating words.

 Consider the following example: if (count < MAX_COUNT) { 		doSomething();	}
 	In this code, it’s easy to tell that count is a variable that may change and MAX_COUNT is a variable that is intended to never change.
-####9.Constructors
+#####6.3 Constructors
 Constructors are formatted using Pascal case.
 Pascal case is the same as camel case except that the initial letter is uppercase.
 >JSLint will warn if a constructor is found without an initial uppercase letter or if a constructor function is used without the new operator.
-JSHint will warn if a constructor is found without an initial uppercase letter only if you add the special newcap option.##2.Literal Values
+JSHint will warn if a constructor is found without an initial uppercase letter only if you add the special newcap option.####7.Literal Values
 >JavaScript has several types of primitive literal values: strings, numbers, booleans, null, and undefined.
 There are also object literals and array literals.

-####1.Strings
+#####7.1 Strings

 >in the string using double quotes, we had to escape the double quote characters, and in the string using single quotes, we did not.
 What matters is that you pick a single style and stick with it throughout the code base.
 >I prefer using double quotes, because I tend to switch back and forth between writing Java and JavaScript frequently.
 Because Java uses only dou- ble quotes for strings, I find it easier to switch between contexts by maintaining that convention in JavaScript.

 multiline strings, split the string into multiple strings and concatenate them together:
 	// Good	var longString = "Here's the story, of a man " +					  "named Brady.";
-####2.Numbers
+#####7.2 Numbers
+>1.
+It’s a good idea to always include digits before and after the decimal point to avoid any confusion.
+>2. the best approach is to disallow octal literals in code.
+Although not called out in any of the popular style guides, both JSLint and JSHint will warn when they come across an octal literal.
+#####7.3 Null
+The special value null is often misunderstood and confused with undefined.
+This value should be used in just a few cases:>* To initialize a variable that may later be assigned an object value* To compare against an initialized variable that may or may not have an object value* To pass into a function where an object is expected* To return from a function where an object is expected
+There are also some cases in which null should not be used:>* Do not use null to test whether an argument was supplied.* Do not test an uninitialized variable for the value null.
+#####7.4 Undefined
+>By avoiding the use of the special value undefined, you effectively keep the meaning of typeof returning “ __undefined__ ” to a single case: when a variable hasn’t been declared.
+If you’re using a variable that may or may not be assigned an object value later on, initialize it to __null__.
+>__The typeof operator returns “object” for a null value, so it can be differentiated from undefined.__
+#####7.5 Object Literals
+	// Good	var book = {		title: "Maintainable JavaScript",		author: "Nicholas C. Zakas"
+	};#####7.6 Array Literals
+	// Good	var colors = [ "red", "green", "blue" ]; 	var numbers = [ 1, 2, 3, 4 ];